richard-liam-davis/anagrams/README.md

 This solution is written in node.js.

-To run the code, you will need to have node.js installed.
-Go to the root of the project and type `node app.js ./data/example1.txt`.
-This command will output anagram groups to the console, or write 'File not found' if it was unable to retrieve an appropriate file.
+To run the code, you will need to have node.js and yarn installed.
+Go to the root of the project and run `yarn install`.
+To run tests, run `yarn test`.
+Typing `node app.js ./data/example1.txt` will output anagram groups to the console, or write 'File not found' if it was unable to retrieve an appropriate file.

 There are two main source files: